You are homeless or threatened with homelessness if:

 We will look at whether you are intentionally homeless or not.
 This is where you have done something deliberately to cause yourself to be homeless such as not paying your rent or mortgage when you could afford to do so.

-- you have permanent work in the area
+- permanent work in the area

 You have the right to appeal any decision relating to your homeless application within 21 days of your decision being reached.